Research Topics in Audiology

 Landwehr M, Fürstenberg D, Walger M, von Wedel H, Meister H. Effects of various electrode configurations on music perception, intonation and speaker gender identification.
 Cochlear Implants Int.
 2014 Jan;15(1):27-35.

 Meister H, Landwehr M, Pyschny V, Grugel L, Walger M. Use of intonation contours for speech recognition in noise by cochlear implant recipients.
 J Acoust Soc Am.
 2011 May;129(5):EL204-9.Meister H, Landwehr M, Pyschny V, Walger M, von Wedel H. The perception of prosody and speaker gender in normal-hearing listeners and cochlear implant recipients.
 Int J Audiol.
 2009 Jan;48(1):38-48.

 In acoustically challenging communication situations, not only hearing ability, but also cognitive functions such as attention or working memory are of importance.
 Various studies have shown relationships between cognitive capacity and speech recognition.
 Older adults frequently do not only suffer from hearing impairment, but cognitive performance is also subject to decline.
 This causes extra problems for older people to communicate in demanding situations – for instance, when several persons speak simultaneously.

 Our research in this area attempts to identify cognitive functions that are important for different communication situations.
-This includes, for example, the investigation of different forms of attention using speech audiometric methods.
+This includes, for example, the investigation of different forms of attention using speech audiometric as well as neuro-physiological methods (EEG, Pupillometry, Eye-Tracking).
 We are also interested in how technical rehabilitation of hearing (hearing aids and cochlear implants) interacts with the cognitive capacity of users.

 Meister H, Schreitmüller S, Grugel L, Beutner D, Walger M, Meister I.